- Home

 - Visas

-- Transport to and from project
+- Daily transfers to and from the project

-- Police/Government Background Check; US and UK citizens will be processed through Kaya (admin fee applies) all other nationalities must provide local police check.
+- Police/Government Background Check; US and UK citizens will be processed through Kaya (admin fee applies).
+All other nationalities must provide local police check.

 - Any costs for COVID-19 PCR tests required pre-departure and in-country